Lessons will be re starting the term from Wednesday 29th July and we will just continue where we left off as we previously closed on the Tuesday.

 6. The bars on the steps will be cleaned by the teacher before swimmers enter the pool.

-7. No seating will be on poolside, however, if you do require a seat while you wait for class please ask the SwimMania team as you enter the building and you will be accompanied by a member of the team using a different route onto poolside.
+7. No seating will be on poolside, however, if you do require a seat while you wait for class please ask the SwimMania team as you enter the building and you will be accompanied by a member of the team using a different route onto poolside. (seats can be provided if younger swimmers can not wait in the viewing area if you swim in the adult and child class)

 1. Swimmers will exit the pool using social distancing and head right to the poolside exit door.